 Off-Campus Sites.
 Dallas Baptist University holds undergraduate and graduate courses in classrooms at local area corporations and select school districts near where students live and work in the Dallas/Fort Worth metroplex.
 These sites provide many of the courses that fulfill undergraduate and graduate program requirements.
 There are two types of off-campus sites: open and closed.
 Open sites are available to all DBU students while closed sites are open only to the employees of the site or district where classes are being held.
-For a complete listing of the sites that are offering classes for the current semester, please refer to the current Schedule of Classes.
+For information regarding the sites that are offering classes for the current semester, please refer to the course listings in the current online Schedule of Classes.